 Compassion fatigue is often described as occurring in those who provide psychological care to patients or clients who have experienced one or more potentially psychologically traumatic event.18

-Compassion fatigue can include a sense of helplessness, confusion, and a loss of compassion or empathy toward those one is treating or helping, as well as feelings of isolation from colleagues and usual social supports.
+Compassion fatigue can include a sense of helplessness or confusion and a loss of empathy toward the person who is being treated or helped, as well as a feeling of emotional isolation from colleagues, family, and other social supports.

-Compassion fatigue can occur as a result of singular exposure or an accumulation of exposures to patients’ or clients’ detailed descriptions of their psychologically traumatic experiences.
+Compassion fatigue can occur as a result of a single exposure or an accumulation of exposures to patients’ or clients’ detailed descriptions of their psychologically traumatic experiences.

 Compassion fatigue is sometimes associated with, or conflated with, secondary traumatic stress or vicarious trauma.
 Compassion fatigue is generally considered to be distinct from burnout.